|

 The above table shows the effect of the double-stepping anomaly.

-The total key space of a 3-rotor Enigma I, with 5 wheels and
+The total key space of a 3-rotor Enigma I, with 5 rotors and

 10 cables on the Steckerbrett, is now calculated as follows: